sysops-notes/sysops-notes.github.io/sections/security_and_compliance.md

 * For public applications
 * Goal
-	* Provide direct access o AWS resources from the Client side
+	* Provide direct access to AWS resources from the Client side
 * How
 	* Log into federated identity provider - or remain anonymous
-	* get temporary credentials back from the federated identity pool (from Cognito)
+	* Get temporary credentials back from the federated identity pool (from Cognito)
-	* these come with pre-defined IAM policies
+	* These come with pre-defined IAM policies

 ## AWS Artifact